DocStem/WagonsRoll-Lite-Rosariosis/README.md

 # WagonsRoll-Lite-Rosariosis
- Wagons Roll from FinTech Integration into Rosario SIS: Allows organizations to create a Pickup coordinated through simple text.
+ Wagons Roll (by FinTech) Integration into Rosario SIS: Allows organizations to create a Pickup coordinated through simple text.

  This is an integration of Wagons Roll into Rosario SIS system.
 The Pickup items are actually students in this case and not merchandise.
  The lite version creates a process flow between the pickup person and the location.
 In this case most likely parent (pickup person) and school (location).
+The integration code into Rosario is Open Source.
+Wagons Roll Lite is a product of FinTech and subject to their licenses.

  This was done for school dismissals during COVID.